David Emge

 David Michael Emge (September 9, 1946 – January 20, 2024) was an American actor.
-He was best known for playing Stephen "Flyboy" Andrews in George A. Romero's horror film Dawn of the Dead.
+He was best known for playing Stephen "Flyboy" Andrews in George A. Romero's horror film Dawn of the Dead (1978).

 Life and career

-Emge was born in Evansville, Indiana on September 9, 1946.
+David Michael Emge was born in Evansville, Indiana, on September 9, 1946.
 One of his classmates and acting partners while in college was Ron Glass, who later became famous as a starring member of the situation comedy Barney Miller.
-While working as a chef in a New York City restaurant, Emge met George A. Romero, who cast him in the role for which he would be most remembered, as Stephen in Romero's zombie epic, Dawn of the Dead.
-As of 2007, Emge still participated in occasional acting and film conventions.
+While working as a chef in a New York City restaurant, Emge met George A. Romero, who cast him in the role for which he would be most remembered, as Stephen in Romero's zombie epic, Dawn of the Dead (1978).
+Even until 2007, Emge still participated in occasional acting and film conventions.
 He died in Evansville on January 20, 2024, at the age of 77.